-A potential drawback of the operating microscope is an inability to share the real-time HD video image of the operating field with other members of the operation staff except the two operating surgeons.
-Connecting the 8K camera to an operating microscope and displaying the view of operating field on an 8K monitor can solve this problem.
+A potential drawback of the operating microscope is the inability to share the real-time HD video image of the operating field with other members of the operation staff except for the two operating surgeons.
+Connecting the 8K camera to an operating microscope and displaying the view of the operating field on an 8K monitor can solve this problem.

-In an ophthalmic surgery using an 8K endoscope performed at Miyake Eye Hospital in Tokyo, Japan on December 5, 2014, an operating microscope (which was suspended from the ceiling) was used and was connected to an 8K camera via a lens adaptor.
-An 85-inch 8K monitor was located near the surgeon and patient so that all surgeons, assistants, and operation staff could closely watch the UHD images at the same time.
+In an ophthalmic surgery using an 8K endoscope performed at Miyake eye hospital in Tokyo, Japan on 5 December 2014, an operating microscope (which was suspended from the ceiling) was used and was connected to an 8K camera via a lens adaptor.
+An 85-inch 8K monitor was located near the surgeon and patient so that all the surgeons, assistants, and operation staff present could closely watch the UHD images at the same time.

 A total of eleven cases of cataract, glaucoma, corpus vitreum and retina surgeries were performed, and each surgery was done within the planned timeline.
-Because removal of the cortex lentis and insertion of intraocular lens in cataract surgery, fibre pillar zone incision in goniotomy, express surgery, trabeculotomy (operation that cuts open and removing part of column zone with electrosurgical knife) were all surgeries on the surface side of the eye (anterior ocular segment), the quality of view obtained and shared was equally bright and had UHD as that which was viewed by the surgeon through the operating microscope.
+Since removal of the cortex lentis and the insertion of an intraocular lens in cataract surgery, fibre pillar zone incision in goniotomy, express surgery, and trabeculotomy (operation that cuts open and removes part of the column zone with an electrosurgical knife) were all surgeries on the surface side of the eye (anterior ocular segment), the quality of view obtained and shared was equally bright and had UHD, as that which was viewed by the surgeon through the operating microscope.
 See Figure I.5 for example eye surgeries using an 8k microscope.